Delta 8 or Delta 9 - What is stronger?

 • Delta-9 THC (delta-9-tetrahydrocannabinol)

-Each type of THC has a different chemical formula, which binds to our cannabinoid receptors differently.
+Each type of THC has a different chemical formula, which binds to our cannabinoid receptors differently, yielding distinct effects.

 Wait, Cannabinoid Receptors?